 Arturo says he tried to change his diet and his activity level on his own, but he couldn't stay with it.
 So he asked Rosa for help.

 "It was just the support I needed," he says.
 Rosa told him it was time for both of them to lose weight and get healthier.
 They joined a weight-loss program together and learned how to create great-tasting, low-fat, low-calorie meals.

 "We have been married for 30 years, and she is my best friend," says Arturo.
 "As soon as I mentioned that I needed help, she got out a pen and some paper and started writing out a walking schedule."

 They took 15-minute walks at first.
 They gradually built up to 30 minutes twice a day, and they're now working toward 45 minutes.

 Today, both Arturo and Rosa are at a healthy weight.

 And the commitment they have to each other has paid off.
-"I feel better than I have in years," Arturo
+"I feel better than I have in years," Arturo says.

-best news yet: He gets to cut back on his blood pressure medicine because he's doing so well.
+At a recent doctor's visit, he got the best news yet: He gets to cut back on his blood pressure medicine because he's doing so well.

 This story is based on information gathered from many people facing this health issue.

 ByHealthwise Staff Primary Medical ReviewerE.
 Gregory Thompson, MD - Internal Medicine Martin J. Gabica, MD - Family Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerRobert A. Kloner, MD, PhD - Cardiology Colleen O'Connor, PhD, RD - Registered Dietitian